golemcloud/golem/CONTRIBUTING.md

 RunID: 9435476881

-4. The underlying data used to created the above create will be automatically pushed back to the PR branch itself
+4. The underlying data used to created the above report will be automatically pushed back to the PR branch
-5. If there exists a baseline to compare for the benchmark type, then a comparison report will be generated for these benchmarks, and rest of them will be reported as above
+5. If there exists a baseline to compare for the benchmark type, then a comparison report will be generated for those benchmarks
 6. If there is no need to compare with any baseline, regardless of a baseline exist or not, then simply run

 ```bash